How To Feed A Loon

 • Meanwhile, cook the bacon in a large skillet over medium-high heat until crisp.
 Remove to a paper towel-line plate.

-• Pour out all but 2 tbsp of the bacon grease from the skillet and then heat over medium heat.
+• Pour out all but 2 tablespoon of the bacon grease from the skillet and then heat over medium heat.

 • Add the onion, peppers and garlic and cook until soft, about 3 to 4 minutes.